Free first aid kit inspection checklist

 - Declaration and sign-off: inspector signature with date.

-How to conduct a first aid kit inspection
+How to use this first aid kit inspection checklist

 - Record the kit details - location, kit type or class, kit ID, date last restocked, and your inspector details at the top of the form.